A digital magazine

-Politikon will be the first non-profit online magazine in which political scientists and scholars from neighboring disciplines make their expertise available to the public in both English and German.
+Politikon will be the first non-profit online magazine in which social science and humanities scholars make their expertise available to the public in both English and German.
 Our topics range from politics, society, and the economy to the environment, law, and academia.

 Politikon will be independent, nonpartisan, free of charge, and without ads.
-In the fall of 2020, you'll be able to read our first contributions on www.politikon.net
+In late 2020, you will be able to read our first contributions on www.politikon.net

 Who we are

-We are a group of social science and humanities researchers at more than 20 universities in eleven countries – Austria, Chile, Egypt, Germany, Ireland, Italy, the Netherlands, Sweden, Switzerland, the UK, and the US.
+We are a group of social science and humanities researchers at more than 20 universities in twelve countries – Austria, Chile, Egypt, France, Germany, Ireland, Italy, the Netherlands, Sweden, Switzerland, the UK, and the US.

 We have founded Politikon because we are concerned about the quality of the public discourse and the political and social developments in our countries.